 Sam laughs at the concept of spare time, but somehow juggles being a mum of two young boys with a love of Zumba and Body Combat classes.
 Sometimes she even juggles to the boys.

 He specialises in the holistic analysis of consumer and financial data to develop detailed revenue and space supportable models.
 These have been applied across a wide range of projects including airport commercial reviews, space planning and commercial due diligence for major investment situations.
+Ed has played a key role in our ongoing work with Heathrow, as well as Bristol Airport and Mexican airports operated by Grupo Aeroportuario del Pacífico (GAP).

 Ed is a keen amateur photographer and is often found wandering the streets and fields in search of a great shot.